A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

 If you experience a particularly severe flare-up of panic-related symptoms, you may be prescribed a short course of benzodiazepines.
 These are tranquillisers designed to reduce anxiety and promote calmness and relaxation.

-Taking benzodiazepines for longer than 2 weeks in a row isn't usually recommended as they can become addictive.
+Taking benzodiazepines for longer than 2 weeks in a row is not usually recommended as they can become addictive.

 Charities like Mind and Anxiety Care UK are useful resources for information and advice about how to manage anxiety and phobias.
 They can also put you in touch with other people who've had similar experiences.